cilium/cilium/Documentation/cmdref/cilium-agent_hive_dot-graph.md

       --nat-map-stats-entries int                                 Number k top stats entries to store locally in statedb (default 32)
       --nat-map-stats-interval duration                           Interval upon which nat maps are iterated for stats (default 30s)
       --nodeport-addresses strings                                A whitelist of CIDRs to limit which IPs are used for NodePort.
 If not set, primary IPv4 and/or IPv6 address of each native device is used.
+      --policy-secrets-namespace string                           PolicySecretsNamesapce is the namespace having secrets used in CNP and CCNP
       --pprof                                                     Enable serving pprof debugging API
       --pprof-address string                                      Address that pprof listens on (default "localhost") --pprof-port uint16                                         Port that pprof listens on (default 6060)